 The bulk of my own researches into various findings from authorities seems to suggest that, unless you are drinking an extraordinary quantity for a very, very long time your bottled water that has taken on a nasty taste shouldn’t hurt you but it is definitely going to make your life less pleasant.

 For that reason, you should rotate or cycle your stored water like you do any other consumable good you have stockpiled.

 Now to the creative part… how to secure water in a SHTF scenario.

 If you are bugging in, you have hopefully put some containers of water back for emergency (i.e. no power, water main break, etc.).
 If not, then you better think of some ingenious ways to collect it quickly.
-One idea that was in William R. Forstchen’s book “One Second After” (which is a VERY good book I might add, get it!) is using the water you have already “collected” in your pool or hot tub.
-Of course, you will have to disinfect and treat the water to make it potable.

 You can also use a tarp or plastic sheet and pull the corners up during a rain storm to collect rain water, or have the rain collected on the sheet or tarp spill into a plastic storage bin.
 It’s already clean and drinkable, so no treatment is necessary.